 Except as otherwise provided in an Award Agreement, the occurrence of a Change in Control will not result in the vesting of unvested Awards nor the lapse of any period of restriction pertaining to any Restricted Stock or Restricted Stock Units ("Unvested Awards").
-For the period of 24 months following a Change in Control, where a Participant's employment or term of office or engagement is terminated for any reason, other than for cause: (i) any Unvested Awards as at the date of such termination will be deemed to have vested, and any period of restriction will be deemed to have lapsed, as at the date of such termination and will become payable as at the date of termination; and (ii) the level of achievement of Performance Goals for any Unvested Awards that are deemed to have vested pursuant to (i) above, will be based on the actual performance achieved at the end of the applicable period immediately prior to the date of termination.
-Subject to certain restrictions as set out in the Omnibus Incentive Plan, notwithstanding the above, no cancellation, acceleration of vesting, lapsing of restrictions, payment of an Award, cash settlement or other payment will occur with respect to any Award if the Committee reasonably determines in good faith in connection with a Change in Control that such Award will be honoured or assumed, or new rights substituted therefor by any successor to the Company or an Affiliate.
+For the period of 24 months following a Change in Control, where a Participant's employment or term of office or engagement is terminated for any reason, other than for cause: (i) any Unvested Awards as at the date of such termination will be deemed to have vested, and any period of restriction will be deemed to have lapsed, as at the date of such termination and will become payable as at the date of termination; and (ii) the level of achievement of Performance Goals for any Unvested Awards that are deemed to have vested pursuant to (i) above, will be based on the actual performance achieved at the end of the applicable period immediately prior to the date of vesting, lapsing of restrictions, payment of an Award, cash settlement or other payment will occur with respect to any Award if the Committee reasonably determines in good faith in connection with a Change in Control that such Award will be honoured or assumed, or new rights substituted therefor by any successor to the Company or an Affiliate.